MrYsLab/pymata-cpx/README.md

 ![logo](https://github.com/MrYsLab/pymata-cpx/blob/master/docs/images/cpx.jpg)

-## Control And Monitor A Circuit Playground Express Using Python On Your PC
+## Control And Monitor The Following CPX Devices Using Python On Your PC:

-Supports:
-* The Buttons and Slide Switch
+* The Buttons and Slide Switch.
 * The D13 Board LED.
 * The 10 onboard neo-pixels.
 * Tone generation using the onboard speaker.